 “Your return has lifted a long-standing burden from my heart.”

-What an astonishing tale — one of the merchant’s integrity and the Bedouin’s generosity.
+This is an astonishing tale—one of a merchant’s integrity and a Bedouin’s faith.

-The merchant, despite the passing of decades, honored his trust.
-The Bedouin, despite having let go of the debt in his heart, was rewarded with far more than he had left behind.
+In a time before signatures and seals, a simple word and a gesture of trust were enough.
+The merchant, though decades had passed, honored his promise.
+The Bedouin, though he had let go of the debt in his heart, was rewarded with far more than he had left behind.

 0 Comments